TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 Essentially, what this means is that code can be organized into objects that contain not only data, but also **methods** (or functions on an object) that interact with that data.

 Nearly *anything* you can think about can be described as an object.
 To do so, all you have to do is ask yourself is "What properties (physical or conceptual) does my thing have?", and "How can I interact with it?".
-The properties or attributtes of a *thing* are expressed as properties, and the ways you can interact with a thing are expressed as methods.
+The properties or attributes of a *thing* are expressed as properties, and the ways you can interact with that thing are expressed as methods.

-Let's take an example a thing- we'll choose a lightbulb.
+Let's take an example of some thing- we'll choose a lightbulb.
 A lightbulb can have a color, and it can be in either an 'on' state, or an 'off' state.
 These might be expressed as properties of a lightbulb object:

 ```js
 const lightbulb = {